Estimating Joint Interventional Distributions from Marginal Interventional Data: Results

-\Cref{fig:violin_true_vs_estimated} depicts the residuals between the estimated joint interventional distributions and the true joint interventional distributions for each combination of values that $X_1$ and $X_2$ can take.
-We observe that including any information as constraints to MAXENT improves the estimation of the interventional distributions, as expected.
-Furthermore, we observe that the error of the estimation using \icmaxent is on the order of $5\%$, as long as we provide some type of constraint.
+\textbf{Joint interventional distributions from single variable interventions} \Cref{fig:violin_true_vs_estimated} depicts the residuals between the estimated joint interventional distributions and the true joint interventional distributions, for interventions on $X_1$ and $X_2$.
+Any added constraint improves estimation, with \icmaxent reducing residuals to around $5\%$ even when relying only on either single-variable conditional or interventional information.

-If we compare the residual distributions from different estimations, we can see that using only $P(Y\mid X_i, X_j)$ has higher variance than the rest of the scenarios, while using single-variable conditionals has (by a low margin) lower variance than the rest of them.
-Moreover, the extrema (the horizontal marks at of the end of each distribution) of the residuals have similar spread, depending on the regime.
+Comparing residuals across settings, using only $\pdf(Y\mid X_i, X_j)$ yields the highest variance, while single-variable conditionals give slightly lower variance than the other cases.
+Moreover, the extrema (the horizontal marks at the end of each distribution) of the residuals have similar spreads, depending on the regime.